-Note: Signal Problems is now an occasional newsletter about the NYC subway.
+Note: Signal Problems is now an occasional newsletter about transportation stuff.
 I’ve kept the following description from when it was a weekly newsletter before I started a full-time reporting job.
 Click here to view the archive.

 Find out what the hell is going on with the subway

 All subscribers get a weekly update on the subway and all things NYC transportation with original writing, curated links and commentary, and a dog in a bag photo.

 Paid subscribers support the free edition and get 50 percent more Signal Problems (the newsletter, not the subway delay) with additional reporting, insight, and Q&A’s with experts and interesting people.

 Trusted by MTA leadership and employees, journalists, business leaders, and of course, subway and bus riders of all types.

 “The best digest on subway news that you can read.”